martijnsark/TicTacToe_in_Python/README.md

 I also used icons from icons8 so to credit them here's there link: icons8.com

-this concludes the credits of the first version which includes:
+this concludes the credits of the first version which included:
 - tictactoe.py
 - tictactoe.ipynb
 - the images in the "images" folder

+<br><br>

-### the second game version:
+### the second game Credits:

+In this project version i used a script made by my client as starting point.

+In this version i shifted my focus from user expierence to functionality.

+all features i intended to get working work in this version how ever, this was at cost of the visual quality and User-friendliness

+this concludes the credits  of the second version which included:
+- in the "other-versions-of-the-game" folder,
+  - you can find the "2.0less-graphical-AI-foccused-game" folder,
+    - which holds this "MiniMax_AI_implimentation_game.ipynb" Jupyter notebook file.

+<br><br>

 <br><br>